kosunghun317/orakle_amm/README.md

 # orakle_amm

-ORAKLE AMM Team Project: Quantification &amp; Mitigation of LVR
+ORAKLE AMM Team Project: Quantification & Mitigation of LVR.

-test
+We measured historical LVR and other metrics which were defined and predicted in two seminal papers (https://arxiv.org/pdf/2208.06046.pdf, https://arxiv.org/pdf/2305.14604.pdf) written by J. Milionis et al..
+Clearly, the real world data has slight difference from theoretical predictions.
+We analyze the reasons.

+Moreover, we listed and compared upcoming new DEX designs to mitigate the LVR.

+Lastly, we suggested our own LVR mitigating design, assuming the existence of intense competition between arbitrageurs.
+We demonstrated its performance within historical price data simulation.